Rapidly modernize your security posture

 • This downloadable PowerPoint slide deck to present and track your progress through these stages and objectives for business leaders and other stakeholders.
 Here's the slide for this business scenario.

-The PowerPoint slide for the stages of your rapidly modernize your security posture deployment.
+The PowerPoint slide for the stages to rapidly modernize your security posture deployment.

 • This Excel workbook to assign owners and track your progress for these stages, objectives, and their tasks.
 Here's the worksheet for this business scenario.

-The progress tracking worksheet for your rapidly modernize your security posture deployment.
+The progress tracking worksheet to rapidly modernize your security posture deployment.

 Stakeholder team